xster/flutter-wiki/Bad-Builds.md

 This is a list of all the dev branch commits that are considered "bad" and should not be released to a more stable channel.
 See [[Bad Build Identification]] for details on how to identify builds that should be listed here.
 See also the [[Changelog]].

+**If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

 ## v0.10.0 -
 * Workflows that require customizing the underlying `android` or `ios` apps and newly created apps using `cupertino_icons` are broken by [#22565](https://github.com/flutter/flutter/pull/22565).